FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/servicename.md

 # Service Name

 A service represents an offering that can be purchased from a provider (e.g., cloud virtual machine, SaaS database, professional services from a systems integrator).
-A service offering can include various types of usage or other charges.
-For example, a cloud database service may include compute, storage, and networking charges.
+A service offering can include various types of usage or other [*charges*](#glossary:charge).
+For example, a cloud database service may include compute, storage, and networking *charges*.

 The Service Name is a display name for the offering that was purchased.
 The Service Name is commonly used for scenarios like analyzing aggregate cost trends over time and filtering data to investigate anomalies.